ymlai87416/CarND-Vehicle-Detection/writeup.md

 bounding boxes to cover the area of each blob detected.

-The bounding boxes in the previous frame is kept for current frame processing, but the weighting is exponentially decay at a rate of 0.5, all bounding box having weight less than 0.1 will be purged.
+The bounding boxes in the previous frame is kept for current frame processing, but the weighting is exponentially decay at a rate of 0.5, all bounding boxes have weighting less than 0.1 will be purged.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of the video:

 ##### Here are six frames and their corresponding heatmaps: